 DINGUE #5: Developments In Noble Gas Understanding and Expertise

 The DINGUE conference has became the traditional meeting of the noble gas geo/cosmo chemists.
 During this two days meeting, noble gas geo- and cosmo-chemists are invited to discuss technical and scientific aspects of new noble gas applications to terrestrial and extraterrestrial sciences.
 This year, the meeting will be in Paris (in IPGP), before the Goldschmidt 2017, which will be held in Paris.
-Location The workshop will be held in the palais des Congrès in Paris, where the Goldschmidt will take place.
-Registration We are waiting for the Goldschmidt Helpdesk decision about the cost and the location of the rooms for the workshops before fixing the fees of registration.
-However, if you are attending to participate to the DINGUE 5 workshop, you will have to send an email declaring that you will participate.
+Location The workshop will be held at IPGP in the centre of Paris.
+Registration Registration can be made online via the Goldschmidt conference registration.
 Abstracts You can send a short abstract of 300 words Contacts Pr M. Moreira (IPGP _ Paris, France): moreira at ipgp.fr Dr H. Busemann (ETH Zürich, Switzerland) : henner.busemann at erdw.ethz.ch Previous DINGUE meetings Dingue 1 in Nancy Dingue 2 in Paris Dingue 3 in Florence: http://www.noblegasgeochemistry.com/dingue3/#home Dingue 4 in Nancy : http://www.noblegasgeochemistry.com/dingue3/#home

 Geochemical Modeling with ORCHESTRA